 FALL TRIMESTER September 5 – December 18

 Our Volunteer Guide contains some basic information about the experience of teaching at IUBAT.
 However, there are always details unique to each individual volunteer.

 When you write to express interest, we will arrange a phone or video conversation as an opportunity to ask your own questions.
 We also like to discuss your motivation and experience with life in low-income countries like Bangladesh.
 Afterwards, if you feel that you would like to volunteer, we will need your current CV and a cover letter that provides your reason for taking on this fascinating, challenging assignment.

-Typically, we will have a few e-mail or phone exchanges arranging individual details with each volunteer.
+Typically, we arrange several e-mail and phone exchanges to sort individual details with each volunteer.